anaclumos/extracranial/Research/pages/Did Bondee Really Suddenly Rise.md

 ## Conclusion

-No personal information infringement cases or security-related incidents have been directly confirmed for Metadream and Bondi yet.
+No personal information infringement cases or security-related incidents have been directly confirmed for Metadream and Bondee yet.
 It remains to be seen what kind of relationship Metadream has with the former Beijing Yidianshuo Entertainment Technology (whether it's a simple rebranding of Zheli or whether it just acquired the software and made full-fledged changes to its operating policies and policies).
-However, judging from Zheli and the stakeholders involved, it seems necessary to exercise caution when using Bondi.
+However, judging from Zheli and the stakeholders involved, it seems necessary to exercise caution when using Bondee.